 Over the years of the king's confinement, Stewart and several Scottish parliaments had steadfastly refused to acknowledge King David's request to nominate the English royal family as the heirs of Scotland if he himself had no heir and so escape paying such an onerous ransom.
 Robert Stewart's regency was characterised by much infighting between Scottish nobles and terrible neglect for the state's finances.
 Neither was the lot of the Scottish people in any way helped by the arrival of the Black Death plague which eventually killed 25-30% of the population.

 David II was finally released in October 1357 as part of the Treaty of Berwick, where the Scots agreed to pay a ransom and respect a 10-year truce with England.
 Robert Stewart remained a dangerous rival, though, and despite being made the earl of Strathearn by his king, he made an unsuccessful attempt at a coup.
 Indeed, it was not until 1363 that he finally gave formal submission to his king.
 Despite the friction between the two, Robert remained David's heir presumptive for want of a better candidate.
 The remainder of David's reign saw some prosperity return to Scotland, but the king failed in the one area that all medieval kings could not afford to neglect if peace were to be sustained: to produce an heir.

 Succession & Stewartisation

-Although the first part of Robert's reign saw much continuity in both officials and policies, the state's finances began to seriously decline from the mid-1370s CE.
-The wool trade, which provided lucrative customs duties for the Crown, had boomed in the previous two decades, but by 1390 CE, it had halved.
-Direct taxation had ended in 1373 CE, and sheriffs - responsible for tax collection - avoided the exchequer as parts of Scotland became increasingly lawless while Stewart barons only looked after their own interests.
+Although the first part of Robert's reign saw much continuity in both officials and policies, the state's finances began to seriously decline from the mid-1370s.
+The wool trade, which provided lucrative customs duties for the Crown, had boomed in the previous two decades, but by 1390, it had halved.
+Direct taxation had ended in 1373, and sheriffs - responsible for tax collection - avoided the exchequer as parts of Scotland became increasingly lawless while Stewart barons only looked after their own interests.

 Death & Successor